RasaHQ/rasa/docs/nlu/components.rst

 Featurizers are divided into two different categories: sparse featurizers and dense featurizers.
 Sparse featurizers are featurizers that return feature vectors with a lot of missing values, e.g. zeros.
 As those feature vectors would normally take up a lot of memory, we store them as sparse features.
-Sparse features only store the values that are not zero and their positions in the vector.
+Sparse features only store the values that are non zero and their positions in the vector.
 Thus, we save a lot of memroy and are able to train on larger dataset.

 By default all featurizers will return a matrix of length (1 x feature-dimension).
 All featurizer (except the ``ConveRTFeaturizer``) have the option to return a sequence instead.
-In case the flag ``"return_sequence"`` is set to ``True`` the returned matrix of a featurizer will have the size (token-length x feature-dimenstion).
+In case the flag ``"return_sequence"`` is set to ``True`` the returned matrix of a featurizer will have the size (token-length x feature-dimension).
-So, the returned vector will have an entry for every token.
+So, the returned matrix will have an entry for every token.
+Otherwise, the matrix will just have on entry for the complete utterance.

 MitieFeaturizer